Difference Between Equity vs Shares

 Equity vs Shares Comparison Table

-Let’s look at the top 6 Comparison between Equity vs Shares.
+Let’s look at the top 6 Comparisons between Equity vs Shares.

 |Meaning||Capital invested in the Business||Division of Equity into portions|